 We work with a broker in Colorado who explains that there’s no one-size-fits-all when it comes to Medicare plan options.
 Two of her clients are siblings who live in the same town; one has a zero-premium Medicare Advantage plan, while the other has Original Medicare plus a comprehensive Medigap plan and a Part D prescription plan.

-The one with the Medicare Advantage plan would rather save money on premiums, and doesn’t mind the higher out-of-pocket exposure.
+The one with the Medicare Advantage plan would rather save money on premiums, and doesn’t mind the higher out-of-pocket exposure and limited provider network.
 The other sibling, on the other hand, is willing to pay higher premiums in trade for the lower out-of-pocket costs and nationwide provider choice that comes with Original Medicare (note that while Original Medicare does allow access to a wider array of physicians overall, it’s not always the best way to ensure access to a specific physician.
 For example, some physician groups do not take Original Medicare, but do work with certain Medicare Advantage plans).

 Ultimately, the choice between Medicare Advantage and Original Medicare with supplements is a personal one that reflects each applicant’s health, risk tolerance, and approach to personal finances.

 And there are varying degrees of coverage within each type of plan.
 Medicare Advantage plans include extra benefits that aren’t available with Original Medicare + supplemental coverage, and some Medicare Advantage plans have out-of-pocket maximums well below the federally-allowed limit.
-And while some Medigap plans, like Plan F and Plan C, cover all or most of an enrollee’s out-of-pocket costs under Original Medicare, other Medigap plans, like Plan N, for example, are less robust.
+And while some Medigap plans, like Plans F, C, and G, cover all or most of an enrollee’s out-of-pocket costs under Original Medicare, other Medigap plans, like Plan N, for example, are less robust.